 Bharti Airtel subsidiary to raise additional USD 250 mn via perpetual bonds

-Network i2i Ltd, a Mauritius-based wholly-owned subsidiary of the company through joint book-runners and joint lead managers has approached investors for the proposed additional issuance, the company said in a regulatory filing.
-The company said the "proposed issuance of dollar-denominated fixed-rate, unsecured, guaranteed perpetual securities by the subsidiary company" pegged the issue size at USD 250 million, in addition to existing securities of USD 750 million.
+Network i2i Ltd, a Mauritius-based wholly-owned subsidiary of the company, through joint book runners and joint lead managers has approached investors for the proposed additional issuance, the company said in a regulatory filing.
+The "proposed issuance of dollar denominated fixed rate, unsecured, guaranteed perpetual securities by subsidiary company" pegged the issue size at USD 250 million, in addition to existing securities of USD 750 million.

 The company had earlier said that the proceeds from the issue will be utilised for pruning debt of Bharti Airtel.
-Shares of Bharti Airtel were trading at Rs 540.35 apiece, up 1.10 percent from the previous close on BSE.
+Fitch Ratings has said Bharti Airtel's proposed tap issuance of perpetual notes issued via its wholly owned subsidiary, Network i2i Limited, will not affect the ''BB'/RWN' rating on the notes.

+"The proposed tap on the perpetual notes will share the same terms and conditions and constitute a single class of debt securities with the perpetual notes issued in October 2019 for all purposes under the trust deed," Fitch Ratings said in a statement.
+The proposed tap on the perpetual notes will benefit from a subordinated guarantee from Bharti, it added.

+It is pertinent to mention that the Supreme Court, in October last year, had upheld the government's position on including revenue from non-core businesses in calculating the annual Adjusted Gross Revenue (AGR) of telecom companies, a share of which is paid as licence and spectrum fee to the exchequer.
+Bharti Airtel's liabilities added up to nearly Rs 35,586 crore, including licence fee and spectrum usage charge dues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)